Linuxfabrik/monitoring-plugins/check-plugins/mysql-system/README.rst

 * Does not need access to MySQL/MariaDB itself.
 * Must be running locally on the MySQL/MariaDB server to be able to check the system requirements.
 * On Windows there are no kernel settings that can be checked.
+* Compared to check_mysql / MySQLTuner this check currently:

+    * supports only simple login with username/password (not via SSL/TLS)
+    * does not support a connection via socket

 Fact Sheet